 Craps is a game of chance, which is played in almost every casino in the world.
 The game is played with a pair of dice and may seem extremely simple when you are a spectator.
-But actually playing it, while understanding the betting terminology and remembering the strategies, may not be so easy.
-To play craps and win, a player has to guess and predict the outcome of the throw of dice.
+But actually playing it, while understanding the craps betting strategy and terminology, may not be so easy.
+How to play craps and win?
+A player has to guess and predict the outcome of the throw of dice.
 In all, there are 36 different combinations of numbers that can turn up when you throw the dice.
 And the odds of your winning would depend upon the probability of the occurrence of a particular sum or combination you wagered on.